 This course combines the Certificate of Competence in Educational Testing (CCET) module which provides training on the effective use of psychometric testing instruments and an Access Arrangements Course (AAC) which will show you how to apply relevant assessment practice in examination access arrangements.
 Click here for further information and to book.

 Are you a member of The Dyslexia Guild?
-We feel sure that you would appreciate the numerous benefits membership offers, including a professional networking community including online forums, topical journal, e-newsletter and online library with e-books and e-journals.
+We feel sure that you would appreciate the numerous benefits membership offers, including a professional networking community including online forums, topical journal, e-newsletter and an online library with e-books and e-journals.
 Click here for details.